๐ŸงฌAP Biology

 DNA Transcription

-• RNA polymerase binds to the promoter region—this enzyme unwinds DNA and reads the template strand in the 3' to 5' direction
+1. RNA polymerase binds to the promoter region upstream of the gene.
+The enzyme unwinds the DNA double helix and reads the template strand in the 3' to 5' direction.

-• Complementary RNA nucleotides are added following base-pairing rules (A pairs with U, G pairs with C), building mRNA in the 5' to 3' direction
+2. Complementary RNA nucleotides are added following base-pairing rules (A on DNA pairs with U on RNA; G pairs with C), building the mRNA strand in the 5' to 3' direction.

-• 5' cap addition protects the transcript from degradation and serves as a ribosome recognition signal during translation
+• 5' cap addition protects the transcript from degradation by exonucleases and later serves as a ribosome recognition signal during translation

-• Splicing removes introns (non-coding sequences) while joining exons together—alternative splicing can produce multiple proteins from one gene
+• Splicing removes introns (non-coding sequences) while joining exons together.
+Alternative splicing can include or exclude different exon combinations, producing multiple distinct proteins from a single gene.

-• Poly-A tail at the 3' end increases mRNA stability and facilitates export through nuclear pores
+• Poly-A tail (a string of ~200 adenine nucleotides) is added at the 3' end, increasing mRNA stability and facilitating export through nuclear pores

 Compartmentalization: Moving the Message

-Eukaryotic cells separate transcription (nucleus) from translation (cytoplasm), creating opportunities for regulation.
+Eukaryotic cells separate transcription (nucleus) from translation (cytoplasm), creating opportunities for regulation between the two steps.
 The nuclear envelope acts as a checkpoint, ensuring only properly processed mRNAs reach the ribosomes.

 mRNA Export from Nucleus

-• Nuclear pore complexes recognize the 5' cap and poly-A tail as "passports" for export—improperly processed mRNA stays trapped
+• Nuclear pore complexes recognize the 5' cap and poly-A tail as markers of a fully processed transcript.
+Improperly processed mRNA stays trapped in the nucleus and is degraded.

 Translation: Decoding the Message